Pornography Addiction

 A 2022 study comparing different treatments for the compulsive use of pornography (porn addiction) found that cognitive-behavioral therapy showed evidence of effectiveness in helping participants to overcome their addictions.

-If you’re uncomfortable with the idea of talking with a therapist about your porn addiction in person, online therapy may be a more comfortable approach to addiction treatment.
+If you’re uncomfortable with the idea of talking with a therapist about your porn addiction in person, online therapy through a platform like BetterHelp for individuals or Regain for couplesmay be a more comfortable approach to addiction treatment.
 You can choose between various methods for sessions, including text chat, voice calls, and videoconferencing, which might make it easier to open up about the addictions you're experiencing.
 Many people find that connecting with a therapist remotely improves their comfort with the process.

-Research shows that cognitive-behavioral therapy can be just as effective when delivered remotely as it is in person, and it can work for a variety of mental disorders and mental health challenges, including bipolar disorder, substance use disorders, alcohol abuse, and sex addiction.
+Research shows that cognitive-behavioral therapy can be just as effective remotely as it is in person, and it can work for a variety of mental disorders and mental health challenges, including bipolar disorder, substance use disorders, alcohol misuse, and sex addiction.
 One review concluded that the many studies on this approach offered “compelling support for the efficacy and effectiveness of online CBT.”

 Takeaway

 Pornography addiction is a controversial diagnosis among some mental health professionals, as porn addiction is not recognized in the DSM-5.
 However, difficulties controlling porn use can cause a variety of challenges.
 If you’re experiencing concerns about pornography usage and your ability to stop watching porn, you are not alone.
 With BetterHelp, you can be matched with a licensed therapist who has experience helping people with porn addiction begin to overcome their compulsion.
 You can connect with a therapist from the comfort of your own home via phone, live chat, or videoconferencing.
-Take the first step toward freedom from porn addiction and reach out to BetterHelp today.
+Take the first step toward freedom from porn addiction and reach out to a therapist online or in your area.

 Take control of your habits